UKCloud/documentation/articles/openshift/oshift-gs.md

 ## Initial environment

-UKCloud will provision you with an OpenShift Foundation Pack, providing 48GiB of container resources to run the management applications and 48GiB of container resources to run the management services.
+OpenShift clusters can be deployed with flexible sizing, including different options for worker node sizes.
+It is recommended that a mininum of 2 worker nodes are provisioned to provide resiliency.
+There is the option of hourly pricing and self-service scaling is available for v4 OpenShift clusters.

-To deploy applications to your cluster you'll need to request Runtime Packs at deployment time.
-Runtime Packs come in three sizes: small (16GiB 2vCPU), medium (32GiB 4vCPU) and large (64GiB 8vCPU).
-If you'd like to expand an existing cluster you can request this via a Service Request through the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal.
+For more information about sizing options for OpenShift, see [*Pricing information for UKCloud for Managed OpenShift*](./oshift-ref-pricing.md)  If you'd like to expand an existing cluster you can request this via a Service Request through the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal.

 ## Using the web console